-The Museum recently unveiled the new immersive, multi-sensory BOOM! live action Mills Show Experience in 2019.
+The Museum entry included the immersive, multi-sensory BOOM! live action Mills Show Experience.
 Hop on the rail train to learn what it was like to be a miner in 1914.
 This popular underground tour is a once-in-a-lifetime Canadian Signature Experience.

 The museum is open seven days a week.
-Tours can be booked online one day in advance here
+Book online to avoid disappointment.